Nyayo National Stadium

 Nyayo is the easiest Nairobi stadium for ride-hail — central, well-lit, and always covered.
 All three apps run heavy match-day coverage.
 Drop-off is at the main gate on Uhuru Highway; pickup after full time is at the Aerodrome Road side to avoid the Uhuru Highway jam.

-- arrow_right M-PESA accepted by every driver in Nairobi
+- M-PESA accepted by every driver in Nairobi

-- arrow_right Match-day surge on Bolt rarely passes 30 percent for Nyayo
+- Match-day surge on Bolt rarely passes 30 percent for Nyayo

-- arrow_right Post-match pickup: cross to Aerodrome Road for faster clearance
+- Post-match pickup: cross to Aerodrome Road for faster clearance

 By bus / matatu